-Since NVIDIA Base Command Manager version 9.0, the recommended way to run Spark workloads inside BCM is within Kubernetes.
+Since NVIDIA Bright Cluster Manager version 9.0, the recommended way to run Spark workloads inside the cluster manager is within Kubernetes.

 Documentation for Spark is available at https://spark.apache.org/docs/.

 10.1 Important Requirements

 By default only the root user of the cluster can access Kubernetes.
 Since that is not very useful, the cluster administrator can grant access to regular users by using cm-kubernetes-setup with the --add-user flag.